Conaclos/profile.d/README.md

 ## User path

-If the user is in the administrator group `wheel` then the directory `$HOME/.local/bin` is added to the `PATH` variable.
+If the user is in the administrator group `wheel`, then the directory `$HOME/.local/bin` is added to the `PATH` variable.

 ## Xorg server